jcraigk/phishin/README.md

 ```

-## Importing Audio
+## Importing Content

+The content import proceses uses the [Phish.net API](https://docs.phish.net/).
+You must first obtain an API key from them and assign it to the environment variable `PNET_API_KEY` in `.env`.

 To import a new show or replace an existing one, name the MP3s according to the import format (`I 01 Harry Hood.mp3`) and place them in a folder named by date (`2018-08-12`).
-Place this folder in `./content/import` and run the following command from within the container (`make bash`):
+Place this folder in `./content/import` and run the following command (`make bash` first if you use Docker):

 ```bash
 bundle exec rails shows:import